 The Projects and Construction Review: Qatar

-Qatar's economy is likely to continue to grow for the foreseeable future due to the end of the embargo on Qatar (which was put in place in 2017) by the Gulf Cooperation Council (GCC), Qatar's national vision for 2030 and the preparations for the FIFA World Cup in 2022.
+Qatar's economy is likely to continue to grow for the foreseeable future owing to the end of the embargo on Qatar (which was put in place in 2017) by the Gulf Cooperation Council (GCC), Qatar's National Vision 2030 and preparations for the 2022 FIFA World Cup.

 The year in review

-The covid-19 pandemic has introduced a variety of economic struggles across the world.
-Qatar has faced a variety of challenges due to the pandemic, and needed to take swift and strong measures to deal with the pandemic and outbreak.
-Covid-19, coupled with a sharp fall in hydrocarbon revenues, caused a contraction of Qatar's economy.7 It is important to note, however, that Qatar was able to mitigate the economic impact of the covid-19 pandemic and sharp fall of hydrocarbon revenues through:
+The covid-19 pandemic has introduced various economic struggles across the world.
+Qatar faced a variety of challenges owing to the pandemic and needed to take strong and swift measures to deal with the pandemic.
+The pandemic caused a 3.7 per cent contraction in the economy in 2020; however, indicators suggest there has been timid economic recovery.7 Qatar was able to mitigate the economic impact of the pandemic and sharp fall of hydrocarbon revenues through:

-- infrastructure-related spending ahead of the FIFA World Cup in 2022;
+- infrastructure-related spending ahead of the 2022 FIFA World Cup;

 - a large and intensive fiscal and monetary response.8

-Qatar has also re-shifted a portion of its economic focus towards its production of LNG.
-The breakthrough in GCC relations and the end of the embargo on Qatar are also expected to boost and strengthen Qatar's economy.
+Qatar has also reshifted a portion of its economic focus towards its production of LNG and oil products.
+The breakthrough in GCC relations and the end of the embargo on Qatar has boosted Qatar's economy.

-Qatar's construction sector up to 2022 will be primarily driven by public investment into the country's transport, commercial and construction sectors.
-There are a few key trends that Qatar is following to mitigate the hardships of covid-19 and the global economic recession:
+Qatar's construction sector up to 2022 will be primarily driven by public investment in the country's transport, commercial and construction sectors.
+There are a few key trends that Qatar is following to mitigate the hardships of the pandemic and the global economic recession: